iterate-ch/docs/cyberduck/faq.md

 3. Paste it into the window
 4. Run it and wait for completion.

+### What are the System requirements for Cyberduck?

+The system requirements are listed in the [installation section](installation.md#system-requirements).

+#### Can I install older version if necessary?

+The recent release can be found on our [website](https://cyberduck.io/download/).
+In case your operating system requires an older version of Cyberduck you can download installers for previous versions in our [changelog](https://cyberduck.io/changelog/).

 ## Registration Keys

 As a contributor to Cyberduck, you receive a registration key that disables the donation prompt that is displayed when quitting Cyberduck.